 Noble Facepalm #1: The universe whispers, then it yells, and then it body slams.

-Passing out in Scotland was most likely from low blood sugar.
-The day after I fainted, I had an episode in a restaurant where I felt faint again.
+The day after I fainted, I had another episode in a restaurant.
+I felt felt shaky and my vision was all messed up.
 I started sweating and was having trouble catching my breath.
 I also seemed to have developed super-sonic senses since I really thought I could hear and feel a man’s fork repeatedly scrape his plate from three tables over.
 Unbeknownst to me, these were telltale signs of low blood sugar.
 This is the irritability part; it’s where Shelby needs her juice.
 When I returned home from the trip in August of 2017, I was a shell of a person.
 My battery life would range from 12% to 20%.
 I experienced an all-consuming exhaustion that could not be relieved by sleep.
 I would wake up in the middle of the night with heart palpitations so intense I felt like I was being electrocuted.
 I went to a Rheumatologist, Endocrinologist, Gynecologist, Psychologist, Nutritionist, and Acupuncturist.
 I had a gazillion blood tests.
 They were stumped.
 I took inventory of my symptoms:

 - Difficulty getting up in the morning

 - Thinning hair

 - Numbness in your fingers / Poor circulation

 - Mild depression

 - Joint pain